 Recent Lectures and Presentations

-“Why Taiwan Matters,” American Association for Chinese Studies conference, Philadelphia (October 2011).
+Historical Perspectives on the Taiwan Relations Act.”
+American Association for Chinese Studies conference, The George Washington University, Washington (October 2014).

 “Nationalist Knowledge and American Inexperience in Cold War Burma.”
 Historical Society for Twentieth-Century China conference, Taipei (August 2014).